Aniruddh-0701/C-Programming-Basics/Introduction to C/Intro_to_C(1).md

 ## Introduction to C programming

 C is a general-purpose, procedural computer programming language supporting structured programming, with a static type system.
+In static type system, variables are defined to have only a specific type of data and cannot be assigned a different type of data.

 By design, C provides constructs that map efficiently to typical machine instructions.